mikepjb/sail/README.md

 L600 in full default tailwind.css is where I consider base to end and components to begin, when .container is first defined.

+It looks as though Safair only supports old flex syntax e.g -webkit-box.
+This means that multiple keys of the same name are required, where the most modern sits at the bottom.

+display: -webkit-inline-box;
+display: inline-flex;

 ## Reference

 ;; npm view normalize.css version == 8.0.1